 2015 - I was hired as a voluntary intern at the ACLU of Washington (ACLU-WA) as an Encryption Evangelist where I consulted on their communication-technology practices.
 At ACLU-WA I helped deploy SecureDrop for anonymous legal intake, the first of its kind because SecureDrop was originally intended for journalism.
 Its deployment included publishing on aclu-wa.org a threat model to support a user’s risk analysis.
 A few months later, I was hired at The Tor Project as their first full-time Grant Writer because of my ability to articulate the work being done by developers to people donating millions of dollars for privacy.

 2017 - Alongside my mother and ACLU-WA in the Washington state capitol, we appealed to lawmakers about the dire risks of Automatic License Plate Readers (ALPRs) and their use on the general public.
 Later in the year, I became a Security Engineer in the healthcare sector on a Platform Security and Data Protection team.
-There I manage TLS-terminating web proxies for all environments.
-I author and maintain the company’s policies and standards for web access, cryptography, and transmission protocols.
+There I managed TLS-terminating web proxy infrastructure (AV, DLP, CASB, SASE, Zero Trust).
+I authored and maintained the company’s policies and standards for web access, cryptography, and transmission protocols.

 Also 2017 - I founded Emerald Onion, the first 501(c)(3) human rights nonprofit + transit internet service provider (ISP) dedicated to engineering public-use privacy infrastructure.
 100% volunteer-run, we have been in the top three of Tor exit operators in the world in terms of Tor exit relay probability and are regularly in the top ten.
 Privacy engineering takes priority over security engineering at Emerald Onion, not only to protect privacy-vulnerable users but also for organizational liability minimization.
 I lead fundraising efforts; we raise up to $50,000 a year, 100% in donations.
 I also lead the efforts to publish our twice-annual Transparency Report where Emerald Onion discloses things like grand jury subpoenas with gag orders for user data, data that we designed ourselves to not have.